IT3038C/IT3038C.github.io/docs/week-9.md

 <class 'bs4.BeautifulSoup'>
 ```

-With this, we can print the page out more “beautifully”
+With this, we can print the page out more "beautifully"

 ```python
 print(soup.prettify()[:100])